FRRouting/frr/doc/user/bgp.rst

    keyword `all` is specified the modification is done also for routes learned via iBGP.

+.. index:: neighbor PEER attribute-unchanged [{as-path|next-hop|med}]
+.. clicmd:: neighbor PEER attribute-unchanged [{as-path|next-hop|med}]

+   This command specifies attributes to be left unchanged for advertisements sent to a peer.
+Use this to leave the next-hop unchanged in ipv6 configurations, as the route-map directive to leave the next-hop unchanged is only available for ipv4.

 .. index:: [no] neighbor PEER update-source <IFNAME|ADDRESS>
 .. clicmd:: [no] neighbor PEER update-source <IFNAME|ADDRESS>